Giovannino Guareschi

-Giovannino Oliviero Giuseppe Guareschi (/it/; 1 May 1908 – 22 July 1968) was an Italian journalist, cartoonist, and humorist whose best known creation is the priest Don Camillo.
+Giovannino Oliviero Giuseppe Guareschi (/it/; 1 May 1908 – 22 July 1968) was an Italian journalist, cartoonist and humorist whose best known creation is the priest Don Camillo.

 Life and career

-Guareschi was born into a middle-class family in Fontanelle di Roccabianca, in the province of Parma, in 1908.
+Guareschi was born into a middle-class family in Fontanelle di Roccabianca, in the province of Parma, on 1 May 1908.
 He always joked about the fact that he, a big man, was baptized Giovannino, a name meaning "little John" or "Johnny".
 In 1926, his family went bankrupt and he could not continue his studies at the University of Parma.
 After working at various minor jobs, he started to write for a local newspaper, the Gazzetta di Parma.
 In 1929, he became editor of the satirical magazine Corriere Emiliano, and from 1936 to 1943 was the chief editor of a similar magazine called Bertoldo.

 In 1943, Guareschi was drafted into the army, which apparently helped him to avoid trouble with the Italian Fascist authorities.
 He ended up as an artillery officer.
 When Italy signed the armistice of Cassibile with the Allies in 1943, he was arrested as an Italian military internee and imprisoned with other Italian soldiers in camps in German-occupied Poland for almost two years, including at Stalag X-B near Sandbostel.
 He later wrote about this period in Diario Clandestino (My Secret Diary).